eugene-d/kontacto/README.md

-# Personal Assistant
+# Kontacto

-A command-line Personal Assistant application for managing contacts and notes with intelligent command recognition.
+A command-line Kontacto application for managing contacts and notes with intelligent command recognition.

 ## Features